borball/openshift-on-openshift-virtualization/README.md

 ./install-mno.sh vacm1
 ```

-This script:
+This script provides a complete automated deployment workflow:
 1. Clones the `mno-with-abi` repository
 2. Copies the ABI configuration file
 3. Generates the OpenShift ISO using `mno-iso.sh`
 4. Copies the ISO to the web server location
 5. Creates all master VMs using Kustomize
+6. Waits for all DataVolumes to be ready (up to 10 minutes)
-6. Powers on all master VMs using `virtctl`
+7. Powers on all master VMs using `virtctl`
+8. Monitors the installation progress via the Assisted Service API
+9. Waits for cluster stability (5-minute minimum stable period)
+10. Provides detailed progress reporting throughout the process

+**Features**:
+- **Automated monitoring**: Tracks installation progress and completion
+- **DataVolume readiness**: Ensures VMs are ready before powering on
+- **Cluster stability**: Waits for cluster to reach stable state
+- **Progress reporting**: Shows installation percentage and status
+- **Error handling**: Includes timeout and retry mechanisms

 ## Network Configuration